plone/bobtemplates.plone/README.rst

         bobtemplates.plone

-This creates a mrbob-executeable in your bin-directory.
+This creates a mrbob-executable in your bin-directory.
 Call it from the ``src``-directory of your Plone project like this.

 .. code-block:: shell